slightlyskepticalpotat/submission-downloader/README.md

 optional arguments:
-  -h, --help       show this help message and exit --aconly, -a     Only download submissions if they are correct, recommended --best, -b       Only download the best submission for each problem,
+  -h, --help       show this help message and exit --aconly, -a     Only download submissions if they earn points, recommended --best, -b       Only download the best submission for each problem,
                    recommended
   --fast, -f       Ignore the DMOJ API ratelimit, not recommended